-Students must present a description of the internship to credit director.
-The description must be a paragraph of 50-100 words and should provide detailed information on the duties that will be assigned during the internship.
+Students must fill out and send in an application with a description of the internship to the office of the HRM Undergraduate Programs.
+The description must be a paragraph of 50-100 words and should provide detailed information on the duties that will be assigned during the course of the internship.

 Students may only apply one internship toward their HRM major.
 Internships can carry from 1-3 credits.
 Determination of the number of credits is dependent upon the total number of hours the student will be expected to work throughout the term of the internship.
 For example:

 Note: Internship credits are treated the same as any other course credits and if not included in a full-time course schedule are charged on a per credit basis.

 HRM majors seeking to apply for internship credit through the HRM Undergraduate Program must have completed five (5) human resource management core classes (15 credits, including Introduction to HRM) with a GPA of 3.5 or higher.
 Applications must be received by the Human Resource Management Department no later than one week before the start of either the fall or spring semesters.
 For summer internships, applications must be received no later than the third week of May.